 I would also like to emphasize, as have others, that the primary threat for most organizations is not foreign intelligence stealing sensitive or classified files off your computers by compromising your AV deployment.
 (And if your employees are storing classified files on your unclassified network or their home computers, you have separate issues on hand.)
 In the typical real-world threat model, our customers are facing daily common threats such as ransomware, malvertising, banking trojans, and the like -- threats that Kaspersky products actually tend to be relatively effective against compared to others.
 When deployed in a defense-in-depth context, AV and EDR still provide value in general -- just be sure to understand their caveats and issues affecting trust.
 Security software by nature imperfectly addresses some security needs while potentially creating others.

-This blog post reflects the views of the author and is not an official position of his employer.
+This blog post reflects the views of the author, Ben Hughes of Polito, Inc., and is not an official position of his employer.
 If you have follow up questions about Kaspersky or AV/EDR in general, feel free to reach out to us.